coldtanky1/pw_custom/README.md

 make setup
 ```
 This will install all the python and golang libraries.
+Make sure to also go to `.env` and add your discord token.

 # Running the bot and admin panel.
 Run the command below: